aseprite/docs/sprite.md

    colors the image can handle.
 All images in the sprite are in one specific mode, you cannot mix RGB images with Indexed images in the same sprite.
-1. A [color profile](color-profile.md) which says what color space the sprite's RGB values will use.
+1. A [color profile](color-profile.md) which indicates what color space the RGB values are in.
 1. It contains a set of layers.
 You can see them in the [Timeline](timeline.md).
 The most important concept here is that there are two kinds of layers: